astropy/astropy/docs/timeseries/lombscargle.rst

 Periodograms and Units
 ----------------------
-The :class:`~astropy.stats.LombScargle` interface properly handles :class:`~astropy.units.Quantity` objects with units attached, and will validate the inputs to make sure units are appropriate.
+The :class:`~astropy.timeseries.LombScargle` interface properly handles :class:`~astropy.units.Quantity` objects with units attached, and will validate the inputs to make sure units are appropriate.
 For example: